Black-Rhino/reviews/README.md

 ## :fire: Performance

 ## :mag: Roadmap - Future Optimizations
+* Implementing a caching system to avoid unnecessary database queries and recalculations
+* Considering a separate database for the /GET meta endpoint
+* Running more metrics tests to have a more detailed analysis on where the system performs well and where the bottlenecks are

 [Back to Top](#pushpin-table-of-contents)